RSA_numbers_factored.pyFor type hinting:

 Functions working on “rsa” list

-idx(rsa_: List[RSA_number], L: int) → int
+idxidx(rsa_: List[RSA_number], L: int) → int

 Args:

-: bit-length or decimal-digit-length of RSA numberReturns:
+rsa_: list of RSA numbersL: bit-length or decimal-digit-length of RSA numberReturns:

 r: Type[RSA_number],